Key takeaways

 What is finance document generation?

-Why does document generation matter for businesses?
+Why does financial document generation matter for your team?

 1. Manual work is consuming strategic time